 to select the type of compilation:

-Note: The compilers can also be overridden by setting the environment variables CC and FC.
+Note: The compilers can also be overridden by setting the environment variables CXX and FC.

 Note: To see the full output from the compilation, you can use:

 Here is an example of a list of commands you could use to install ecCodes.
 It is assumed “>” is the shell prompt.

 First of all get the tarball "eccodes-x.y.z-Source.tar.gz" from our Releases page.
 Then: